sakanario/Go-Eat/README.md

 # Go-Eat
-Gp-Eat is a command line program to order food.
+Go-Eat is a command line program to order food.

 ## Getting Started